 The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable and other receivables, borrowings, accounts payable and other payables that are denominated in foreign currency.
-A strengthening (weakening) of 1% of the NTD against USD, EUR, CNY and JPY as of December 31, 2021 and 2020 would have increased (decreased) the net profit after tax for the years ended December 31, 2021 and 2020 by \$8,955 thousand and \$9,698 thousand, respectively.
+A strengthening (weakening) of 1% of the NTD against USD, EUR and CNY as of December 31, 2022 and 2021 would have decreased the net profit after tax for the years ended December 31, 2022 and 2021 by \$22,075 thousand and \$8,955 thousand, respectively.
 The analysis assumes that all other variables remain constant.